consuldemocracy/consuldemocracy/docs/en/features/oauth.md

 # OAuth

-You can configure authentication services with external OAuth providers, right now Twitter, Facebook, Google and Wordpress are supported.
+You can configure authentication services with external OAuth providers, right now Twitter, Facebook, Google, Wordpress, SAML and OpenID Connect are supported.

 ## 1. Create an App on the platform